15 August 2024

 This was the work of the landscape architect Etienne Stautemas, born in Zottegem in 1927.
 A graduate of the Horticultural College of Ghent, he began to create flower carpets in the early 1950´s.
 Simpler, smaller, these “rugs” were primarily composed of begonias which he loved and with which he worked ever since.
 After years of testing and calculations, the team of Etienne Stautemas, together with designer Mark Schautteet, imposed itself as the specialist in the creation of immense flower carpets, with sophisticated colours and complicated designs.
 The team went on to create more than 180 carpets, in Ghent, Bruges, Cologne, Luxembourg, Paris, London, Amsterdam, The Hague, Vienna, Valencia and even Buenos Aires and Columbus (Ohio).
 But “nowhere else is the carpet as magnificent and distinguished as on the ancient and unique Grand-Place of Brussels”.

-2. Check below the accommodations in hotels in Brussels available during the the event. ⤵︎
+2. Book hotel rooms in Brussels available during the event. ⤵︎

 2.1.
 Pick a hotel room by location and by price.